gulang2019/dynet-dao/README.md

 ### Profile Traces
-Add `--dao-profile` to your bash when launching a dynet application to enable tracing of kernels;
+Add `--dao-profile 1` to your bash when launching a dynet application to enable tracing of kernels;
 In your c++ application code, #include <DAO/DAO.h> and use DAO::profiler.dump(std::string name) method to dump the traces into a "name.traces" file.